-New Britain in search of Japanese barge traffic.
-At 2:00pm, this aircraft made a position and weather report via radio over Arawe, but his unit was unable to decipher his message because Hargesheimer was give the wrong coding card prior to take off, but was able to track his position by map coordinates.
+On June 5, 1943 at 1:00pm took off from Dobudura Airfield piloted by 1st Lt.
+Frederic G. "Fred" Hargesheimer on a photographic reconnaissance mission over West New Britain in search of Japanese barge traffic.
+At 2:00pm over Arawe, he made a position and weather report via radio but his unit was unable to decipher his message because Hargesheimer was give the wrong code card before taking off but was able to track his position by map coordinates.

-circled it gaining altitude and afterwards proceeded southwards toward Gasmata, to confuse the Japanese, then turned northward again to orbit Ubili Airfield (Sule) again and the weather had cleared and Hargesheimer searched for enemy barges reported in the area and made a photographic run over Ulamon sawmill and circled Lolabu Island towards the coast of Open Bay.
+He observed what appeared to be a new runway at Ubili Airfield (Sule) and circled it gaining altitude and afterwards proceeded southwards toward Gasmata, to confuse the Japanese, then turned northward to orbit Ubili Airfield (Sule) again.
+By this time, the weather had cleared and Hargesheimer searched for enemy barges reported in the area and made a photographic run over Ulamona sawmill and again circled Lolobau Island near Open Bay.

-After departing Lolabu, Hargesheimer was attacked from behind by a Ki-45 Nick of the 13th Sentai.
+After departing Lolabu, this aircraft was attacked from behind by a single Ki-45 Nick from the 13th Sentai.
 The first attack caused sharp rattling noises and he checked his instruments believing he had engine problems.
 A second attack caused a large hole and fire on the rear of the left nacelle and observed the twin engine fighter behind him.
 Diving to the right, the left engine temperature gauge went into the red and he feathered the propeller and was unable to release his drop tanks.
 Damaged, he attempted to reach a cloud bank but the right engine was also hit and failed.

-School That Fell From the Sky, page 35-36:
+The School That Fell From the Sky, pages 35-36:

 "I spotted what looked like the construction of a new airfield.
 I leveled off and circled the area for a better look.
 The least I could do was shoot a set of pictures and let the photo interpreters back at the base decide if this was an important field.
 I carefully lined up for a low-altitude pass over what looked like a runway and set the camera intervelometer for a series of overlapping pictures.
 The cameras were rolling when I was startled by a series of sharp staccato sounds.
 Eager Beaver quivered a bit as I made a hurried check of the engine instruments.
 Everything seemed normal.
 Suddenly a long jagged tear appeared in the port engine cowling.
 An instant later a puff of black smoke shot out from the hole, followed by a burst of flame.
-Instinctively I sent Eager Beaver into a screaming dive with throttles wide open; only then did I dare sneak a glance at the rearview mirror.
+Instinctively I sent Eager Beaver into a screaming dive with throttles wide open; only then did I dare sneak a glance at the rear view mirror.
 I was afraid to look - but afraid not to.
 Turing my head, I stared straight into the flaming snout of a twin-engine enemy fighter."

-and Nakunai Mountains.
+Opening the canopy to bail out at roughly 1,500', the hatch did not completely release and while attempting to push it away Hargesheimer was sucked clear of the plane and opened his parachute and drifted down near the Pandi River and Nakunai Mountains.
 His aircraft crashed below him and he landed in the same vicinity and burst into flames instantly as the wing tanks were still full.
-As he decended, the enemy fighter fired at him but missed before landing in trees.
-Hiding his parachtute, the fighter strafed where he landed but again missed.
+As he descended, the enemy fighter fired at him but missed before landing in trees.
+Hiding his parachute, the fighter strafed where he landed but again missed.